vbetsch/locklite/README.md

 ### Installation

 1. Create a `.env` file by copying the example file `.env.example` file.
-You can modify it if you want.
+These values are only for the local environment, you can modify it if you want.

 2. Start docker services with the following command